iodepo/odis-arch/book/thematics/sdg/index.md

 to people or organizations.

 This section will review two key thematic profiles and some examples of how to express links from them to other resources.
-Or goal will be different in cases.
+Our goal will be different in various cases.
 The two profiles are type CreativeWork and type Organization.

-In the case of CreativeWork we are looking to express connections to the publisher and provider of the creative work.
-This is mostly to connect these works with the responsible party associated with them.

-In the case of Organization our purpose may be to express alignment to various principles and policies.
+In the case of _Organization our purpose may be to express alignment to various principles and policies_.
 These might provide people with an understanding of the goals of an organization when they are searching for or assessing them.

+In the case of _CreativeWork we are looking to express connections to the publisher and provider of the creative work_.
+This is mostly to connect these works with the responsible party associated with them but may also serve to connect to the principles they are associated with.

 ## Organization link options